AndreBesner/challenge-6-weather/METHOD.md

 Data from event to be passed onto weather api for city to be turned into coordinates for api call

+because i need the long and lat looks like i need to send an api call with the city name to the server

+it will then reply with data I can parse for the lat and long to be added to next api call for actual weather

 these coordinates are fed into weather api url with our key to get data back in form of JSON

 Also, when form is submitted it calls a function to display nicely formatted JSON data to user at right side of page